 Penelope joined Watsi on March 12th, 2013.
 Four years ago, Penelope became the 1865th member to automatically support a new Watsi patient every month.
-Since then, 4,087 more people have become monthly donors!
-Penelope's most recent donation traveled 8,500 miles to support Eliphas, a 13-year-old from Kenya, to fund a surgery to repair his fractured femur.
+Since then, 4,560 more people have become monthly donors!
+Penelope's most recent donation traveled 8,700 miles to support Sifa, a three-month-old from Tanzania, to fund surgery for his spina bifida condition.

 Eliphas is the fifth born in a family of seven children.
 He is in the third grade but has had to repeat grade levels due to the financial instability of the family.
 His older three siblings already had to drop out of school because they could not pay the fees and lacked food.
 Eliphas' father died in 2013, so his mother is a widow and has difficulty making ends meet.
 His mother works as a casual laborer, washing clothes in the neighborhood and sometimes farming for other people.
 She and her children live in a mud house on a small piece of land.
 Eliphas fell and sustained a left femur fracture.
 If Eliphas does not get the required treatment, he may develop an infection or lose the function of his leg.
 Now, our medical partner, African Mission Healthcare, is asking for your help to fund the cost of his treatment.
 Eliphas and his family need $1,130 to fund this mobility-restoring surgery.
 Eliphas' mother shared, “If my son gets help, I shall be very happy and appreciative."